-The Aboriginal Students Centre Community Garden located at St. Andrew's College is an independent community garden at the University of Saskatchewan.
-It is managed by an independent garden co-ordinator who works in close contact with the Office of Sustainability Community Garden Co-ordinator to facilitate partnerships, support gardeners, and offer educational workshops and experiences.
+The SENSSA (School of Environment and Sustainability Students' Association) Community Garden is located at St. Andrew's College at the University of Saskatchewan.
+It is managed by SENSSA and is open to students at the School of Environment and Sustainability at the U of S. SENSSA's garden co-ordinator works in close contact with the Office of Sustainability Community Garden Co-ordinator to facilitate partnerships, support gardeners, and offer educational workshops and experiences.

-The Aboriginal Students Centre Community Garden is located at St. Andrew's College along College Dr. between Wiggins Rd. and Hospital Dr.
+The SENSSA Community Garden is located at St. Andrew's College along College Dr. between Wiggins Rd. and Hospital Dr.

-The FMD Community Garden is located outside the University Services Building that serves the employees of Facilities Management Division (FMD) on campus.
-Initiated by Grounds and maintained by grounds grew and FMD employees, the garden is a constant source of fresh fruits, vegetables, and herbs for the staff of FMD.
+The University Services Building (USB) Community Garden is located outside the University Services Building.
+Initiated by Grounds and maintained by grounds grown and FMD employees, the garden is a constant source of fresh fruits, vegetables, and herbs for the staff of the USB.
 Planting is a shared process in the spring time, with a co-ordinated planting party to help plant produce that has been started in the Grounds greenhouses.
 At a harvest party in the fall, employees are invited to help reap the bountiful harvest of the garden to share amongst themselves and to contribute to a communal potluck.

-Involvement in the FMD Community Garden is limited to employees of FMD.
+Involvement in the USB Community Garden is limited to employees in the University Services Building.
 All employees are invited to help plant the garden at the beginning of the year, take from the garden during the growing season, and participate in the final harvest celebration in the fall.

-The FMD Community Garden is located outside the University Services Building at 110 Maintenance Rd.
+The USB Community Garden is located outside the University Services Building at 110 Maintenance Rd.

-The Horticulture Club's community garden is located at the university's greenhouses on 14th Street.
+The Horticulture Club Community Garden is located at the university's greenhouses on 14th Street.
 The project involves approximately 25 students, who are responsible for starting transplants in the greenhouse, field seeding, transplanting, maintaining (weeding), harvesting and storing of produce.
 Some produce is designated for sale to cover the cost of inputs, however the students consume the majority of produce.
-A faculty adviser and student coordinators assist the students in learning more about vegetable production.
-You can contact the Horticulture Club at firstname.lastname@example.org.
+A faculty adviser and student co-ordinators assist the students in learning more about vegetable production.
+You can contact the Horticulture Club at email@example.com.